 The plaques will help form a tangible link between the illustrious earlier residents and the local community as well as fascinating residents and visitors.
 As well as being instructive and informative, the plaques will help bring the past into the present, and perpetuate the memory of the person being honoured.

 The first AJR plaque, to honour the life of Sir Hans Krebs, was unveiled at the Department of Biochemistry in Oxford in May 2013 and the second, unveiled in October 2013, commemorates the life of the neurologist and founder of the Paralympics, Sir Ludwig Guttmann.
 In November 2013, we erected a plaque in honour of The Cosmo, a restaurant and famous meeting place of the refugees.
 In December 2015, we erected a plaque in honour of Leo Baeck, the scholar, teacher and theologian who was a prominent leader of Progressive Judaism.
 In August 2016, we erected a plaque in honour of Sir Rudolf Bing, who was General Manager at Glyndebourne between 1936 and 1949.
+In September 2016, we erected a plaque to honour Lord Frank Schon, the Chairman of the National Research Development Corporation who used his positition to improve working conditions for industrial workers.

 To read press releases about the unveilings click on the relevant link below